tldr-pages/tldr/pages/common/fisher.md

 # fisher

 > Fisher, a fish-shell plugin manager.
-> Install plugins by name or from a managed `fishfile` for bundled installs.
+> Install plugins by name or from a managed 'fishfile' for bundled installs.

 - Install one or more plugins:

 `fisher {{plugin1}} {{plugin2}}`

-- Install from a GitHub gist:
+- Install a plugin from a GitHub gist:

 `fisher {{gist_url}}`

-- Install multiple plugins from the `fishfile`:
+- Edit 'fishfile' by hand with your favorite editor and install multiple plugins:

-`$EDITOR ~/.config/fish/fishfile; fisher`
+`{{editor}} ~/.config/fish/fishfile; fisher`

 - List installed plugins: